Greencats0/university/3/Fall/MATH-338/notes/day_18.md

 ### Theoretical

-- The SEM will go $\downarrow$ because there is less variabilit because there is less variability
+- The SEM will go $\downarrow$ because there is less variability.
 - No because if $s > 225 \implies \frac{s}{\sqrt{n}} > 45$

 \newpage